-In DevOps culture, the two practices are combined to enable teams to ship software releases effectively, reliably, and frequently.
+In DevOps culture, the two practices are combined into a single CI/CD solution, to enable teams to ship releases effectively, reliably, and frequently.

 Jenkins is one of the most popular DevOps automation tools in the market.
 It’s an open-source CI/CD server that allows you to automate the different stages of your delivery pipeline.
 The main reason for Jenkins’ popularity is its huge plugin ecosystem.
 With more than 1,800 plugins, it integrates with almost all DevOps tools, including Docker, Puppet, Octopus Deploy, and more.

 With Jenkins, you can set up and customize your CI/CD pipeline according to your own needs.
 It’s easy to get started with Jenkins, as it runs natively on Windows, Mac OS X, and Linux.
 It’s easily installed with Docker.
 You can set up and configure your Jenkins server through a web interface.
 If you’re a first-time user, you can choose to install it using plugins or create your own custom configuration.

 With Jenkins, you can iterate and deploy new code as quickly as possible.
 It also allows you to measure the success of each step of your pipeline.
 You can use it either as a simple CI server solely on the development side or as a complete CI/CD solution that also takes care of your deployment workflow.